For details about TBUG rides please see the Rides Calendar.

 - Be aware of specific restrictions applying to bike riding may apply, for example do not place gloves, helmets etc on shared areas.

-It’s great to be back but please adhere to the restrictions so that we can all enjoy a continuing relaxation of restrictions.
+Please adhere to the above protocols so that we can all enjoy a continuing relaxation of COVID-19 restrictions.

 Use our Ride Grade Chart to decide which of our rides are suitable for you!